 Therefore, to understand business means to understand how your particular company makes money and what is your contribution, as Product Manager, in that whole process.

 To set the ground rules, here’s a summary of key concepts every Product Manager must become familiar with.
-If you are not familiar with some of them, you can use Investopedia to look these concepts up.
+If you are not familiar with some of them, you can use Investopedia to look up these concepts.
 To “speak business”, it’s important to know these terms, and it’s even more important to understand how they apply to your product.

 -Cost of goods